 About the Author

-Previously, he was working as an area head for the Reliable Basic Support (RBG) group as part of the Telecooperation research group, Technische Universität Darmstadt, Germany.
+In a previous life, he was both area head of the Ambient Learning & Knowledge Work (ALKW) area and coordinator of the Reliable Basic Support (RBG) group as part of the Telecooperation research group and worked at the e-learning center at the Technische Universität Darmstadt, Germany.

-His PhD thesis is on Bitstream Segment Graphs (BSGs) as a formal, declarative approach towards describing data formats in general.
+His PhD thesis is on Bitstream Segment Graphs (BSGs) as a formal, declarative approach capable of describing arbitrary data formats.

 Describing Data Format Instances using the Bitstream Segment Graph (BSG)